jmcuneo/a2-shortstack-a25/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---
+Note on AI use: I used ChatGPT to ask technical questions like how to add IDs to tasks or JavaScript syntax questions.
+I also used it to understand JavaScript notation and for debugging purposes.

 ## Your Web Application Title
 Include a very brief summary of your project here.
 Be sure to include the CSS positioning technique you used, and any required instructions to use your application.